artsy/force/docs/best_practices.md

 ### Prefer Relay containers (higher order components) over relay-hooks

-QUESTION: Is that still the case?
-Do we prefer HOC over hooks?
-Or should we update this part?

 We have a preference for Relay containers due to [`relay-hooks`](https://github.com/relay-tools/relay-hooks) hooks not being compatible with Relay containers which represent the majority of our components using Relay.
 (This could change once Relay releases its official hooks implementation.)

 ## Code organization